Frequently Asked Questions

-- How can I get a diploma / post diploma and a degree through one program?
+- How can I get a diploma and a degree through one program?
 Aren't they separate programs?

-- What's the difference between a diploma and a post diploma?
-Will other post secondaries still accept a post diploma if they're asking for a diploma?
+- What's the difference between a diploma and an advanced placement diploma?
+Will other post secondaries still accept an advanced placement diploma if they're asking for a diploma?

 Who is funding this program?
 Does the government or the Department of National Defense fund it?

 Starting September 1, 2011 the Royal Canadian Legion BC / Yukon Command has agreed to give funds toward the program in a 4 year agreement.
 Aside from the Legion’s generous funding, BCIT covers the remainder of the costs.
 The program is not associated with any Canadian government or the Department of National Defense, although we have gotten words of encouragement and support from individuals within those organizations.Top